GAndromidas/debianinstaller/README.md

 ## Usage
 1. Clone this repository to your local machine.
-2. Run the script with elevated privileges: `./install.sh`.
+2. Run the script: `./install.sh`.
 3. Follow the prompts and instructions provided by the script.

 ## Notes